mohabouje/WinToast/README.md

 }
 ```

-Implement your own action handler by subclassing the interface `IWinToastHandler` and custom your template:
+Implement your own action handler by subclassing the interface `IWinToastHandler` and customize your template:

 ```cpp
 WinToastHandlerExample* handler = new WinToastHandlerExample;